MCC Effect

 What is the MCC Effect?

-The “MCC Effect” refers to the positive impact of MCC’s rigorous commitment to sound policies beyond MCC’s direct development investments in the form of compacts and threshold programs in partner countries.
+The “MCC Effect” refers to the positive impact of MCC’s rigorous commitment to sound policies beyond MCC’s direct investments.
 The term has been used to describe all the favorable implications of MCC’s focus on policy performance—including country-led development and policy reform.
 However, a more specific use of the term refers to the incentives created by MCC’s selection criteria and captured on its annual country scorecards.

 MCC’s selection criteria encourage countries to reform policies, strengthen institutions and improve data quality in order to boost their performance on MCC’s scorecard.
 In an independent survey of development experts and foreign government officials in 2012, 92 percent of respondents believed MCC’s eligibility criteria had an impact on reform in their country.